EdoardoVigano/Virtual-Extensive-Read-Across-VERA-/README.md

 ## GUI VERSION

-In [VEGAHUB](https://www.vegahub.eu/download/) a graphical user interface (GUI) version of VERA will be available soon.
+In [VEGAHUB](https://www.vegahub.eu/download/) a graphical user interface (GUI) version of VERA is available.

 ### HOW TO USE